-Healing your aching back pain is terribly tricky!
+Healing your aching back pain is tricky!
 Your attitude about your pain plays a significant role in how well you recover.
-A positive attitude with the willingness to do the exercises tailored for your back pain and problem is a key factor.
+A positive attitude with the willingness to do the exercises tailored to your back pain and the problem is a key factor.

 Continue your Wellness Plan by getting regular Chiropractic adjustments, massages, acupuncture treatments, and exercise according to your ability.

-If you are able to work or volunteer it is advantageous to work.
+If you can work or volunteer it is advantageous to work.
 You'll feel productive and this may help you to forget about your rear pain for a while.

-Hopefully, you are not in need of a back operation, if you are, then, please do what you must to GET WELL and try hard to remain positive!
+Hopefully, you do not need a back operation, if you are, then, please do what you must to GET WELL and try hard to remain positive!

-Remember, when you're suffering with Back PAIN it's important to Keep Moving about with a beneficial Healing Attitude to feel less pain.
-Build up your shoulder, neck and leg muscles with gentle weight bearing exercises.
+Remember, when you're suffering from Back PAIN it's important to Keep Moving about with a beneficial Healing Attitude to feel less pain.
+Build up your shoulder, neck, and leg muscles with gentle weight-bearing exercises.

 © 2010 Sheila Craan